 How Much Is My Scrap Car Worth?

 One of the first things people ask is: how much is my scrap car worth?
-The honest answer is that it depends on several factors, including the weight of the vehicle, current scrap metal prices, the year, make, and model, and whether any parts are still in working condition.
+The honest answer is that it depends on several factors, including the vehicle’s weight, current scrap metal prices, the year, make, and model, and whether any parts are still in working condition.

-In Ontario, most scrap cars fetch anywhere from $200 to over $1,000.
-Heavier vehicles like trucks and SUVs generally pay more because they contain more steel and aluminum.
+In Ontario, A large truck or SUV in decent condition can fetch $800–$1,400, while a small non-running sedan typically falls in the $200–$400 range.
+Heavier vehicles, such as trucks and SUVs, generally pay more because they contain more steel and aluminum.
 If your car has a working battery, functional tires, or a running engine, you can often negotiate a stronger offer.

 The smartest first step is to get an instant quote for scrap car removal from a trusted local buyer before committing to anything.